BrownCSCI1230/lab01_setup/README.md

 ## Create Your Own Types

 Similar to how we create custom types in other languages, we can combine existing types to make a data structure, and bundle it with dedicated functions to create new types in C++.
 Custom types are also known as _classes_ in many languages including C++.
 We can use the keyword `struct` or `class` to create custom types, `struct`s and `class`es are almost the exact same thing in C++, with the only difference being that `struct`s have public member access by default and `class`es have private access by default.
 We'll use `struct` to refer to both `struct`s and `class`es from here.
-The basic form of a `struct` is shown as follows.
+The basic form of a `struct` is shown as follows

 ```cpp
 struct Rectangle {